 Ancient forest project Overview

-The Ancient Forest Project is one of a few, if not the only, comprehensive documentation of the largest, tallest, and oldest trees in the world.
+The Ancient Forest Project is one of the few, if not the only, comprehensive documentation efforts of the largest, tallest, and oldest trees in the world.
 It centers on the Cascadia Bioregion, which is also referred to as the Pacific Northwest Bioregion, and encompasses all of Washington, and portions of Oregon, Idaho, California, Nevada, Wyoming, Montana, Alaska, Yukon, and British Columbia.

 This is the land of old-growth forest superlatives.
-The enormous, ancient trees that live here are among the tallest, widest, oldest, and most massive in the world with individual lifespans reaching 500 to 2,000 years.
-Cascadia’s forests have more than twice the volume of biomass per unit of area as the world’s tropical rainforests and support huge varieties of mosses lichens, ferns, and shrubs in addition to countless mammals, birds, and insects.
+The enormous, ancient trees that live here are among the tallest, widest, oldest, and most massive in the world, with individual lifespans reaching 500 to 2,000 years.
+Cascadia’s forests have more than twice the volume of biomass per unit of area as the world’s tropical rainforests and support huge varieties of mosses, lichens, ferns, and shrubs, in addition to countless mammals, birds, and insects.

 Olympic Peninsula